 Exhibitors at live and online events are eager to gain your business.
 Although you may not want to meet with every company at the ASHA Convention or ASHA Connect, know that many exhibitors have discounts or special offerings for attendees.
 As you plan your visit to the Exhibit Hall, check out exhibitor profiles on the event app for any mentioned discounts or giveaways.
 And never be shy to ask if they have any specials, giveaways, or group discounts at their booth.

 You never know where you might find a good deal.
 Many school districts receive discounts from Michaels, Barnes and Noble, and other stores on school supplies.
-In addition, if you are a member of organizations such as Rotary International, the U.S. Chamber of Commerce, or AAA Club Alliance, they offer discounts on everything from printing to computers, phone plans, and more.
+In addition, if you are a member of organizations such as Rotary International, or the U.S. Chamber of Commerce, they offer discounts on everything from printing to computers, phone plans, and more.